AceMannie/Hello-Microverse/README.md

 ## :computer: Getting Started
 prints Hello Microverse in default browser.
 ### Prerequisites
-Clone this repository to your desired folder and open html file.
+Clone this repository to your desired folder and open with any browser.
 ## :busts_in_silhouette: Authors
 :bust_in_silhouette: **Emmanuel Chijioke**
 - GitHub: [@AceMannie](https://github.com/AceMannie)